-causality: a local commission may have a high level of activity because the Department council - which allocates their budget - is aware that the power station has an abnormal level of declaration of events.
+for the intensity of their monitoring activity, is potentially endogenous due to reverse causality: a local commission may have a high level of activity because the Department council - which allocates their budget - is aware that the power station has an abnormal level of declaration of events.
 Second, the incentives provided by the regulator to the plant managers might be related to the intensity of the local monitoring.
 In a period of intensified political or public debate regarding nuclear power, for instance, both the threat of new regulation and the expenditures for local monitoring might be increased.
-Since we do not measure the intensity of the regulatory oversight, the intensity of the commissions' activity could be endogenous due to an omitted variable bias (OVB).
+Since we do not measure the intensity of the regulatory oversight, the intensity of the commissions' activity could be endogenous due to an omitted variable bias (OVB in the following).

 In order to solve the two endogeneity issues mentionned above, we use an instrumental variable method.
-Our instrumental variable, shock, is based on a natural experiment triggered by forecasting mistakes.
-More precisely, we use primitive budget data published every year by Department councils, in which a forecast of the balance of their revenues and expenditures for the upcoming year is provided.
+Our instrumental variable, INSTR, is based on a quasi-experiment triggered by forecasting mistakes.
+More precisely, we use ex ante budget data published every year by Department councils, in which a forecast of the balance of their revenues and expenditures for the upcoming year is provided.
 We also use ex post data on the Departments realized financial revenues in order to compute the forecasting errors made by the Departments.
 These errors are attractive in many respects.
 They are first, by nature, unanticipated, which precludes endogenous forward looking behaviours of local authorities.
-Second, as these errors are the results of a failure from the local officials to predict accurately the revenues levied by local taxes, it seems fair to argue that this error will be independent from the unobserved factors influencing the commissions' budgets.
+Second, as these errors are the results of a failure from the local officials to predict accurately the revenues levied by local taxes, it seems fair to assume that this error will be independent from the unobserved factors influencing the commissions' budgets.
 Finally, failing to predict accurately their revenues may lead local officials to reassess the funding provided to local monitoring commissions.
-As was mentioned in the introduction, this instrument is similar to the natural experiment used in Bressoux et al. (2009).

-The instrument shock is defined using public financial data from French Departments17.
+The instrument INSTR is defined using public financial data from French Departments19.
 More precisely, we used the detailed reports describing both the anticipated and realized budgets for each Department hosting a nuclear power station.
-These budgets include two main sections: revenues and spendings, whose total are equal.
-Within each section of these budgets, one can find two main categories: investment revenues/expenditures, and operating revenues/spendings.
+These budgets include two main sections: revenues and expenditures, whose total are equal.
+Within each section of these budgets, one can find two main categories: investment revenues/expenditures, and operating revenues/expenditures.
 Both categories are separated: investment revenues can only finance investment expenditures, while operating revenues are used to finance operating expenditures.
 Operating budgets account for approximately 85% of the budget of the French Departments.
 Yet, it appeared from a careful analysis of these datasets that the total forecast error is mostly driven by the investment revenue forecast error.
 Though, subsidies granted to the monitoring commissions are part of the operating budgets of the Departments.
-Therefore, the shock variable was defined for each reactor and every year between 2008 and 2015 as the two-year lagged value of the forecast error on Department-level operating revenues.
+Therefore, the INSTR variable was defined for each reactor and every year between 2008 and 2015 as the two-year lagged value of the forecast error on Department-level operating revenues.
 The two-year lag is introduced because real budgets are usually published with a one-year delay.
-This suggests that forecasting errors made in year Y are only known at the end of year Y+1, and may affect the decision to subsidize local monitoring commissions at year Y+2.
+This suggests that forecasting errors made in year t are only known at the end of year t+1, and may affect the decision to subsidize local monitoring commissions at year t+2.